wlee88/cheesus/README.md

 - `@cheesus/contracts` - contains all shared contracts and validations for the API and Frontend (defined using [Zod](https://zod.dev/)).
 - [ts-rest](https://ts-rest.com/) reads the contracts and generates a type safe client for the API and Frontend.
   - This allows us to make changes to the API and have immediate feedback in the frontend.
-  - It also allows us to make changes to the contracts and have immediate feedback in the API and Frontend.
-  - note: contract changes require a `yarn build:contracts` currently when there are any changes.
-This is to be fixed so it doesn't require this.
+  - **note**: contract changes require a `yarn build:contracts` currently when there are any changes.

 ## ⛙ CI/CD
-- Github actions is used for CI (not yet CD)
+- Github actions is used for CI
-- We have a workflow that runs on every push for the following steps for api and frontend.
+- There is a [workflow](https://github.com/wlee88/cheesus/actions) that runs on every push to `main` branch for the following steps for api and frontend.
   - build
   - test